Non-Gaussianity in rapid-turn multi-field inflation: Analysis of Perturbations

 where $P_\mathcal{R*}$, $C_\mathcal{RS*}$ and $P_\mathcal{S*}$ are the power spectra and cross-correlation at the time of horizon crossing $t_*$ and the projections of the power spectrum of field perturbations along the kinematical basis vectors are given by $P_\phi^{*\parallel\parallel} = {e_\parallel}_a {e_\parallel}_b P_\phi^{*ab}$, $P_\phi^{*\parallel\perp} = {e_\parallel}_a {e_\perp}_b P_\phi^{*ab}$ and $P_\phi^{*\perp\perp} = {e_\perp}_a {e_\perp}_b P_\phi^{*ab}$.
 Ultimately, we are interested in the curvature and isocurvature power spectra and cross-correlations at the end of inflation.
 These can be expressed in terms of the power spectra at horizon crossing and the so-called transfer functions, defined as \cite{Amendola:2001ni,Wands:2002bn}

-with $T_\mathcal{RS}$ describing the effect of isocurvature perturbations feeding curvature perturbations and $T_\mathcal{SS}$ accounting for the decay/growth of isocurvature perturbations during the superhorizon evolution of the Universe.
+with $T_\mathcal{RS}$ describing the effect of isocurvature perturbations feeding curvature perturbations and $T_\mathcal{SS}$ accounting for the decay/growth of isocurvature perturbations during the superhorizon evolution.
 Note that Eq. \eqref{transfer_funcs} reflects the fact that, on superhorizon scales, curvature perturbations are conserved in the absence of isocurvature perturbations and that curvature perturbations cannot feed isocurvature perturbations.
-The two-point functions of perturbations at the end of inflation are then given by
+The transfer function $T_\mathcal{RS}$ is proportional to the turn rate of the field trajectory.
+When the turn rate is large, the sourcing of curvature by isocurvature perturbations becomes significant.
+It can be computed using the following expressions \cite{Amendola:2001ni,Wands:2002bn}